Drop shadows

 Drop shadows on text

-The text-shadow declaration isn't complex.
+declaration isn't complex.
 Shown below it sets, in order: the shadow colour; the horizontal displacement of the shadow (negative values are off-left, positive off-right); the vertical displacement (negative is above the text, positive below); and finally the distance over which the shadow fades away.

 Note that here I'm using the CSS3 RGBa notation for the shadow colour, which allows for a graceful opacity setting.